sdobrer2005/Example-in-SAS/normality-check/README.md

 ## Distributions and Normality checks
 (used in two independent samples t-test as assumption checks)

+This R function was developed to reproduce SAS PROC UNIVARIATE-style output.
+In the iris validation example, descriptive statistics, quantiles, skewness, kurtosis, and EDF normality test statistics matched SAS closely after rounding.
+Some p-values for Kolmogorov-Smirnov, Cramer-von Mises, and Anderson-Darling may differ slightly between SAS and R. These differences occur because the statistic and the p-value are separate calculations.
+SAS and R can compute the same EDF statistic but use different approximations, tables, simulations, or interpolation methods to convert that statistic into a p-value.
+The function uses KScorrect for the Lilliefors-corrected Kolmogorov-Smirnov test and nortest for Cramer-von Mises and Anderson-Darling because these choices matched the SAS statistics most closely in validation.
+P-value differences should be reported as software implementation differences, not data errors.

 # Technical note for the WHRI SAS-like PROC UNIVARIATE output function in R

 This document explains why some normality test p-values from the R implementation may not be numerically identical to SAS PROC UNIVARIATE, even when the descriptive statistics and the normality test statistics match closely.
 The focus is on the calculation step before any display cutoffs or reporting limits are applied.
 In other words, this note explains why two programs can calculate the same or nearly the same empirical distribution function (EDF) statistic but still produce a different p-value.